SolrNet/SolrNet/Documentation/Core-admin.md

 ISolrCoreAdmin solrCoreAdmin = new SolrCoreAdmin(new SolrConnection(solrUrl), headerParser, statusParser);
 ```

-`ISolrCoreAdmin` has the following core admin commands:
+`ISolrCoreAdmin` can execute the following core admin commands:

 ## Status